keshav2802/Video-Server/README.md

 # Techs used

 * React.js for frontend
-* Node.js and Express.js for frontend
+* Node.js and Express.js for backend
 * MongoDB as a database

 # Steps to make the project: